 -We offer you free accommodation in our apartment in Wroclaw.

-– We are looking for summer interns for the beginning of July
+– We are looking for interns for all year round!

-– We are looking for interns from December and onwards for 3 months or longer.
+– We are looking for interns for 3 months or longer.

 – Free accommodation in Wroclaw, Poland;